-- Click on New Container and you could now create and customize the container as per the requirement.
+- Click on New Container to create and customize the container per the requirement.

 For example, you could give it a title, change its color, and even its logo.

-- Hit on button to save the container to the list.
+- Hit on the button to save the container to the list.

-The newly created container will be added under the existing list of Firefox Containers.
+The newly created container will be added to the existing list of Firefox Containers.

-If at any point in time you wish to delete any of your own created containers, then just select the container from Containers icon, and hit thebutton.
+If, at any point in time, you wish to delete any of your created containers, select the container from the Containers icon, and hit thebutton.

-With that said, it is quite surprising to note that this feature is still an additional extension and not yet baked into the browser.
-What are your views on this functionality?
+Surprisingly, this feature is still an additional extension and has not yet been baked into the browser.

 Lastly, if you've any thoughts or feedback, then feel free to drop in below comment box.
 You can also report the outdated information.